Splenic abscess: Clinical History

 • The white blood count was 23,000/mm with a distinct left shift, including 5% metamyelocytes.

 • Emergency surgery was performed for a large peri-appendiceal abscess.
-During surgery, multiple abscesses were noted in the spleen, which was removed (see photograph).
+During surgery, multiple abscesses were noted in the spleen, which was removed (see image).

-• Recovery was uneventful following 5 days of adjuvant clindamycin therapy.
+• Recovery was uneventful following five days of adjuvant clindamycin therapy.